fwalsh/fifo/README.md

 # 🌀 fifo – Items API with Go, Postgres, Docker & CircleCI

-**fifo** is a personal nickname for Fiona (me! 👋).
+**fifo** is a nickname for Fiona (me! 👋).
-Here it’s also the name of a simple **Items API** written in Go — a complete reference app designed to showcase a modern CI/CD pipeline.
+Here it’s also the name of a simple **Items API** written in Go — a simple but complete reference app designed to showcase a modern CI/CD pipeline.

 The service exposes a couple of endpoints:
 - `GET /health` → Health check